clairvoyant/grimoire/python/sqlalchemy/README.rst

 Methodology
 ==========
-The database model is a relationship one with foreing keys and some restrictions in the keys.
+The database model is a relationship of tables with foreing keys and some restrictions in the keys.

 Measurements are taken inserting into an empty database.
 Total time is aggregated anaverage over three executions.
 Same data is inserted each time for each database.
 For each database, there has been measurements of